fdioDocs/vpp-docs/docs/guides/progressivevpp/index.rst

 Overview
 ========

-Learn to FD.io VPP on a single Ubuntu 16.04 VM using Vagrant with this walkthrough covering basic FD.io VPP senarios.
+Learn to run FD.io VPP on a single Ubuntu 16.04 VM using Vagrant with this walkthrough covering basic FD.io VPP senarios.
 Useful FD.io VPP commands will be used, and will discuss basic operations, and the state of a running FD.io VPP on a system.